-The Board's Chair assesses the composition annually to ensure that the balance of responsibilities, accountabilities and decision making across the Company is effectively maintained.
 The directors have equal voting rights when making decisions, except the Chair, who has a casting vote.
 All Directors have access to the advice and services of the Company Secretary.

 The Board is responsible for organising and directing the affairs of the Company in a manner that is most likely to promote the success of the Company for its shareholders as a whole and in a way that is consistent with its Articles of Association, applicable regulatory requirements and current corporate governance practice.